zmievsa/cadwyn/docs/index.md

 #### Changing endpoint logic (Experimental)

-Oftentimes you change some of the logic of your endpoint in a way that is incompatible with or not yet supported by Universi's migrations.
+Oftentimes you change some of the logic of your endpoint in a way that is incompatible with or not yet supported by Cadwyn's migrations.
 In order to combat this, we have come up with an ugly hack that allows you to change any detail about your endpoint's arguments or logic:

 ```python
 from fastapi.params import Param